-By the time the king set out for Chouxville the following morning, rumours that the Ickabog had killed a man had not only travelled over the bridge into Baronstown, they’d even trickled down to the capital, courtesy of a cluster of cheesemongers, who’d set out before dawn.
+By the time the king set out for Chouxville the following morning, rumors that the Ickabog had killed a man had not only traveled over the bridge into Baronstown, they’d even trickled down to the capital, courtesy of a cluster of cheesemongers, who’d set out before dawn.

-The Ickabog rumours had gained a lot of colour as they travelled south.
+The Ickabog rumors had gained a lot of color as they traveled south.
 Some people said that the Ickabog had killed three men, others that it had merely torn off somebody’s nose.

 In the City-Within-The-City, however, discussion was seasoned with a little pinch of anxiety.
-The wives, children and friends of the Royal Guard were worried about the soldiers, but they reassured each other that if any of the men had been killed, their families would have been informed by messenger.
-This was the comfort that Mrs Beamish gave Bert, when he came looking for her in the palace kitchens, having been scared by the rumours circulating among the schoolchildren.
+The wives, children, and friends of the Royal Guard were worried about the soldiers, but they reassured one another that if any of the men had been killed, their families would have been informed by messenger.
+This was the comfort that Mrs. Beamish gave Bert, when he came looking for her in the palace kitchens, having been scared by the rumors circulating among the schoolchildren.

 Dusk was settling over Chouxville when at last the king’s party rode into view.
 This time, Spittleworth hadn’t sent a messenger to tell people to stay inside.
 He wanted the king to feel the full force of Chouxville’s panic and fear when they saw His Majesty returning to his palace with the body of one of the Royal Guard.

-So when the procession rounded the corner, Mrs Beamish’s eyes slid from face to face, expecting to see the major’s.
-And when she realised that there were no more faces left, the colour drained slowly from her own.
-Then her gaze fell upon the body strapped to Major Beamish’s steel-grey horse, and, still holding Bert’s hand, she fainted clean away.
+So when the procession rounded the corner, Mrs. Beamish’s eyes slid from face to face, expecting to see the major’s.
+And when she realized that there were no more faces left, the color drained slowly from her own.
+Then her gaze fell upon the body strapped to Major Beamish’s steel-gray horse, and, still holding Bert’s hand, she fainted clean away.